photography-tools/lightroom-flickr-duplication-issue/README.md

 The folder `lr-sdk-13.5` contains a copy of the source code of the official Lightroom-Flickr Plugin from Adobe, for quick reference and to help with troubleshooting.

-The weird Adobe license allows me to distribute a copy of the code here, but to legally use it you need to download it from the Adobe site (it's part of the SDK download).
+The weird Adobe license allows me to distribute a copy of the plugin code here, but to legally use it you need to download another copy yourself from the Adobe site (it's part of the SDK download).

 ## Lightroom Data Extraction

 The `audit.py` script requires a manual step to access the Lightroom catalog data:

 1. Open the `.lrcat` file with DB Browser for SQLite.
-2. Export the table `AgRemotePhoto`) as JSON.
+2. Export the table `AgRemotePhoto` as JSON.

 Other scripts like `lr-dump.py` can extract data directly from the catalog file.